-Health for all is a right not a privilege – a right denied to many.
-It doesn’t have to be this way.
+We believe health for all is a right not a privilege.
+A right denied to many.
+But it doesn’t have to be this way.
 Health Poverty Action acts in solidarity with health workers, activists & communities worldwide to improve health and challenge the causes of poverty.
 When we stand together, we are all powerful.

 We do this in three ways: